Father William Presley

 - 04/1990 – 07/2000: Assumption of the Blessed Virgin Mary, Sykesville (three separate

-Summary of Sexual Abuse Allegations against Father William F. Presley:
+Summary of Sexual Abuse Allegations against Father William Presley:

-According to a lengthy, in-depth examination of the history of Father William Presley by the grand jury, the Diocese of Erie was first apprised of Father William Presley’s sexual abuses as early as November 1987 during his assignment at St. Agnes.
-These sexual abuses, as reported to the Diocese, involved two victims and spanned nearly sixteen years.
+According to media reports, in 2018, Fr.
+William Presley was included in the Diocese of Erie list of clergy credibly accused of child sexual abuse.
+He was also named publicly as accused in the 2018 PA Grand Jury report.
+According to the report, the Diocese of Erie was first apprised of Father William Presley’s sexual abuses as early as November 1987 during his assignment at St. Agnes.
+These sexual abuses, as reported to the Diocese, involved two victims over the span of sixteen years.
 One of the victims had been abused as recently as 1986; the second victim was abused prior to 1971 when he was a high school student in another parish.

 Between February and May 1988, various meetings or discussions were held between Presley and Diocesan officials.
 The Diocese noted that Presley did not directly deny the allegations.